Food and Cuisine

 Exploring North African Preserved Foods and Spices in Ancient Civilizations

-Examining Axumite Coffee Cultivation and Trade in Ancient Civilizations
+Exploring Axumite Coffee Cultivation and Trade in Ancient Civilizations

 Exploring Nubian and Kushite Honey Production in Ancient Civilizations